nogibjj/Sjg80-MP11-Data_pipeline_using_Databricks/README.md

    ```
    cargo run
    ```
 This will create a new SQLite database and insert a new customer into the database.
 You can then read, update, and delete customers using the following commands:

+## GitHub Copilot Integration
+During the development of this project, GitHub Copilot was used to assist with code generation and improve code quality.
+GitHub Copilot is a powerful tool that helps you write Rust code more effectively.

 ## Video Demo